Family office private equity: Navigating opportunities and challenges

 Private equity

 When it comes to family office private equity, there’s a distinct allure and complexity that sets it apart from other investment avenues.
-Family offices, entities that manage the wealth of high-net-worth families, are increasingly diving into the private equity pool.
+Family offices, entities that manage the wealth of high-net-worth and ultra-high-net-worth families, are increasingly diving into the private equity pool.

 Family offices and private equity firms may both invest in unlisted private companies, but that doesn’t mean that they’re the same.